dvci/iis-shc-issuer/README.md

 ## Configuration

-The search for a patient will require the first name, last name, and date of birth as the required fields.
-If there is a match between the initial patient and those fields, a SMART card will be returned.
-If there is are multiple patients with matching initial credentials, additional information will be required to help correctly retrieve the right patient.
+The search for a patient will always require a first name, last name, and date of birth.
+If those fields lead to an exact match with a patient in the IIS, a [SMART Health Card](https://smarthealth.cards) will be returned.
+If there are multiple patients who match the initial credentials, additional information will be required to help correctly retrieve the exact patient.

-Some sample data that can be used - FirstName: VallisAIRA, lastName: RogersAIRA, and DoB: 07/15/2016.
-Additional information can be filled out as well.
+Displayed fields and required fields can be toggled using the `formConfig` object in `client/src/components/Form/formConfig.js`. `firstName`, `lastName`, and `selectedDate` must be displayed and requuired for the a patient to be returned by the IIS.

 ## License